emmaritcey/wisd-hackathon/README.md

 To run Streamlit Application in web browser:
 >>> streamlit run Home.py
-- if on Mac, may need to install Xcode command line tools:
+- if on Mac, may need to first install Xcode command line tools:
 >>> xcode-select --install